TedaLIEz/EFundAnalysis/.github/instructions/llm.instructions.md

 ---
-applyTo: core/llm/**/*
 description: This rule is helpful for building an AI agent in the project, you should refer to this rule when you write AI agent like RAG, ReAct agents, etc.
+applyTo: "core/llm/**/*.py"
 ---
-# Python LLM Development Guide for GitHub Copilot
+# LLM and AI Agent Development Guide for GitHub Copilot

-This guide covers building AI agents using LlamaIndex for the FinWeave project.
+This guide covers LLM, agent, RAG, and related AI functionality for the FinWeave project.

+You are an expert in Python, building AI agents by leveraging llamaindex.

 ## Key Principles